Skarsnik/QUsb2snes/docs/index.md

 Multitroid provide a patched version of snes9x with a lua script that allow for external software to communicate with it.
 Get the emulator on http://multitroid.com/.
 Activate the snes9x bridge on the device menu of QUsb2Snes then run the multibridge.lua scripts on snes9x.

+## BizHawk 2.3.1 (bsnes core recommanded)

+In the device menu of QUsb2Snes activate the `lua bridge`

+You will need to change the Lua support on the emulator.
+Go into the `Config -> Customize` menu then goes into the Advanced tab and select `Lua+LuaInterface` at the bottom in the Lua core part.
+Restart the emulator.
+In the Lua directory of BizHawk create a `lua_bridge` directory (or a similar name) then copy the content of the BizHawk directory from QUsb2Snes (the lua file and the dll file).
+Run your game and then in the `Tools` menu start the `Lua console` click on the folder icon to load the `multibridge.lua` file.
+You need to close the Lua console if you want to disconnect properly.

 ## RetroArch

 You need to use etheir `Snex9x` core or one of the `bsnes-mercury` and edit your retroarch.cfg file (can be found in %appData%\RetroArch) to set `network_cmd_enable = "true"` to true (default is false).
 Then you need to activate the RetroArch virtual device on the devices menu.